mherrera491/ConcentrationGame/readme.md

 # Vegas Card Flip (Memory Game)

-#### A simple browser-based memory game created as my first project.
+#### A browser-based memory game created as my first project.
 <img src="./assets/images/memorygame-home.png" alt="Home Page"/>

 ## Description
-"My browser-based game, "Vegas Card Flip," is a project I created to show my knowledge of vanilla JavaScript, HTML, and CSS.
-It is a memory game that involves the player to match multiple pairs of cards within a set time limit."
+My browser-based game, "Vegas Card Flip," is a project I created to show my knowledge of vanilla JavaScript, HTML, and CSS.
+It is a memory game that requires the player to match multiple pairs of cards within a set time limit.

 <img src="./assets/images/memorygame-play.png" alt="Game Page"/>